isc-projects/kea/doc/sphinx/arm/netconf.rst

 CentOS 7.5's gcc compiler (version 4.8.5) is very old.
 Some Sysrepo dependencies require at least version 4.9, which unfortunately means that a new compiler has to be installed.
-Also, many of the Sysrepo dependencies are not avalable in CentOS as packages, so for the time being they must be installed from sources.
+Also, many of the Sysrepo dependencies are not available in CentOS as packages, so for the time being they must be installed from sources.

 Quick Sysrepo Overview